ALM-Rangers/Guidance/src/Branching/effective-tfvc-branching-strategies-for-devops.md

 When the need arises to support more than one production version, for example a commercial solution such as Word, you can expand your simple branching strategy.

 For every completed release cycle you need to support, create a new release branch and continue next version development in main, using [feature isolation](./effective-feature-isolation-on-tfvc).
+Take note of the reverse integration (RI) merges from v1.0 and v2.0 to **main**, which represent bug fixes that are released to production.

 ![Version 2.0 is released](_img/effective-tfvc-branching-strategies-for-devops/effective-tfvc-branching-strategies-for-devops-complex.png)